cnorm35/bridgetown-blog/src/_posts/my_time_at_dreamit_ventures.md

 ---
+layout: post
-title: "My Time At Dreamit Ventures"
+title:  My Time At Dreamit Ventures
-date: "2014-12-10T22:56:49.169Z"
+date:   2014-12-10 16:54:46 -0500
-template: post
-draft: false
-categories: "Startup Accelerator"
-tags:
-  - "Accelerator"
-  - "Career Change"
-description: "Some thoughts on my first developer role and having the opportunity to go through a start up acclerator right after completing my bootcamp"
+category: accelerator
+author: cody
 ---
 On June 20th of this year, I boarded a flight bound for San Francisco.
 Armed with only a suitcase and a laptop, I was heading to a coding bootcamp to follow a crazy dream of switching careers and becoming a developer.
 I had no idea what the next 3 months would bring.
 My first two weeks were spent on the top bunk at a hacker house.
 My "room" was really the living room.
 I didn't even have a chance to fall asleep with the light off and not have people working around me until week 3.